DecimatorMind/Leetcode-CPP-Answers/README.md

 Delete the function argument variables as they are already declared in the leetcode code function.

 Also the print statements need to be replaced by the return statement.

+One can just replace the functions in the question to the function in the files of the repositories.